Event Date – Sunday 5th November 2023

 Please note – There is no plate competition at these event.

-Address details can be found on the entry form and include Millfield School in Somerset, CLFS in Surrey, Moulton College in Northants, Newcastle Fencing Centre and the Manchester Fencing Centre
+Address details can be found the events pages and include CLFS in Surrey, Moulton College in Northants, Newcastle Fencing Centre and the Manchester Fencing Centre.

 All kit must conform to the British Fencing regulations (see www.britishfencing.com).
 350N breeches (minimum) and 800 Newton plastrons are required.
 Weapons will be tested at the event from the first round for weight and travel and cards will be given for failures (and if spare weapons/bodywires are not with you by the piste).
 All fencers should ensure that the equipment they are wearing fits correctly, with suitable overlap, especially between jackets & breeches.
 Referees will be specifically requested to ensure this is the case.

 ‘Double spooling’ may be used at this event if it is needed to speed up change-overs.
 As such fencers must be attached to the spare spool and ready to get on the piste immediately after the previous fight finishes.
 Referees will be asked to Yellow card repeat offenders who are delaying the poule.

 Due to using Sport80 for entries, it is not practical to run a priority for Top 50 rankings, so all fencer will need to enter early to secure their spots.